 - Wire breaks: Each broken wire reduces the strength of the wire rope (see EN 12927-6 or ANSI B 77.1-2011/ANSI M 11.1 for more details).
 The number of broken wires indicates the need for replacement.

-- Changes of the Lay length are an indication of torsion forces that weaken the life time of the rope, especially the lay length in the splice region should be monitored
+- Changes of lay length are an indication of torsion forces that weaken the life time of the rope

-The device is designed and optimised for use at Koepe mine shaft transportation systems for inspecting several parallel hoisting ropes.
-The inspection can be carried out at high speed, parallel to mining operations.
 When mining natural resources, the hoisting ropes are the core of every shaft transportation system.
 They are in constant use, as every interruption to mining operations causes considerable costs.
 The hoisting ropes undergo daily visual inspection to ensure that they are in perfect condition.
-Normally the inspection is carried out by two employees who check the rope as it passes them by at a speed of 1 m/s.
+Normally the inspection is carried out by two employees who check the rope as it passes by at a speed of 1 m/s.
 Damage can be overlooked quite easily, as this task demands a great deal of concentration while often being carried out under great time pressure.
-The inspection is time-consuming and thus causes not inconsiderable costs.
-In addition, the inspection is not verifiable, nor is there any adequate documentation of the results and the inspectors are exposed to hazards during the inspection itself.
+The inspection is time-consuming and thus causes considerable costs.
+In addition, due to inadequate documentation of the inspection results, the inspection is not verifiable.
+Furthermore, the inspectors are exposed to hazards during the inspection itself.